Joe Saumarez Smith: Gambling

 Saumarez Smith started gambling at the age of eight when Mike Fitzmaurice, a maths master at his preparatory school, started teaching fractions using betting odds.
 He attended his first race meeting at the age of 12 at Sandown Park, where he opened his first credit account with rails bookmakers Heathorns.

 In 2001, he founded Sports Gaming, a management consultancy to the gaming industry.
-He worked as a consultant to many of Europe and Asia's leading gambling companies and advised on several major M&A transactions in the online gambling industry.
+He worked as a consultant to gambling companies and advised on several M&A transactions in the online gambling industry.
 He was founder of BetUK.com, which was sold to Canadian private equity investors in 2007.
-Sports Gaming is the publisher of numerous gambling information sites, including BetAsia.com and IndiaBet.com.
-He was chairman of Bede Gaming, a developer of gaming platforms used by online and land based gaming operators.
+Sports Gaming is the publisher of gambling information sites, including BetAsia.com and IndiaBet.com.
+He was chairman of Bede Gaming, a developer of software platforms used by online and land-based gaming operators.

-In June 2003, he acquired Vegas Insider, the leading gambling information site in the United States.
-He sold the site to American investors in 2007.
+In June 2003, he acquired Vegas Insider, a US-based gambling information site, which he sold to American investors in 2007.

-Saumarez Smith is credited with inventing the gambling term Asian handicap.
+Saumarez Smith is credited with coining the gambling term Asian handicap.